Ancient Greece: What Is Voice?

 Text: Everyday Math 5.

-For one full week, students in Grades 4-6 exchange their regular schedules for five days of project-based, interdisciplinary STEAM (Science, Technology, Engineering, Art, Mathematics) activities.
+Each school year, students in Grades 4-6 exchange their regular schedules for a project-based, interdisciplinary STEAM (Science, Technology, Engineering, Art, Mathematics) experience.
 Working in small, mixed-grade groups, Middle School students have an opportunity to engage their STEAM skills in solving real-world problems, as well as develop a first-hand awareness of some of the world- and life- changing innovations that are possible in STEAM professions.
-Students use iPads and Chromebooks to record their findings and progress throughout the week.
+Previous programs have included:

 Orchestra: Students join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
 The Orchestra plays in Morning Meeting and at Instrumental Music Night.
 Many students who participate in Orchestra also perform in the annual Recital Night in the spring.